Shazoo/7zip-BetterIcon/README.md

 If you don't like these icons , check the git log for the detail of how to replace icons .

-Be free to send pull request or issue for better icons .
+Be free to send pull request or issue for YOUR better icons .